playsms/plugin-jasmin/INSTALL.md

 # Installation

-Assumed:
+You will need a working playSMS to begin with, let us assumed below items are your installation facts:

 - Your playSMS web files is in `/var/www/html/playsms`
+- Your playSMS database is `playsms`
-- Your playSMS database is `playsms`, with db username/password is `root/password`
+- Your playSMS database username/password is `root/password`

+Follow below steps in order:

 1. Clone this repo to your playSMS server